Norilsk: Population

 Life expectancy for local residents is about 10 years less than average Russian life expectancy, which as of 2013 was around 69 years.

 Ethnic composition

 The city has an ethnically diverse population.
-As of 2010, the predominant ethnic and cultural groups were Russians, Ukrainians, Azerbaijanis, Tatars, Lezgins, Chuvash, Bashkirs, Belarusians, Ossetians, Nogai, and Kazakhs.
+As of 2021, the predominant ethnic and cultural groups were Russians, Azerbaijanis, Ukrainians, Tatars, Bashkirs, Nogais, Lezgins, Kazakhs, Ossetians, Chuvash and Kyrgyz.
 The population of Norilsk consists almost entirely of people who moved to the city in the second half of the 20th century and their descendants, but many of the descendants of prisoners who were amnestied in 1953 still live in the city.
-There are very few representatives of indigenous ethnicities - Nenets, Enets, Nganasans and Dolgans - in the city.
+There are very few representatives of indigenous ethnicities—Nenets, Enets, Nganasans and Dolgans—in the city.

-There were 77 recognized ethnic groups in Norilsk as of 2010.
+There were 77 recognized ethnic groups in Norilsk as of 2021.

 As of January 1, 2021, in terms of population, the city ranked 103rd out of 1,116 cities in the Russian Federation.